Writing A Scenario

 page.scrollByDistance(distance)

-Scroll smoothly by given offset in pixels
+Scroll smoothly of the given offset in pixels

 distance <number>